ardimaul/ardimaul.github.io/_posts/2020/2020-05-27-challenge-engineer-junior.md

 And.. the other is my improv, I'm using particle js animation..
 I found that in this <https://github.com/VincentGarreau/particles.js>

 ### Last
 Thanks for this pretest challenge, I'm glad to learn new things..
+And sorry, I can't finish up this challenge